WORKING TOGETHER TO PROTECT OUR INVESTMENT

 Once we start a lease extension or collective enfranchisement process, we estimate it to take a year.

-The Process of Buying a Freehold
+The Process of Extending a Lease

 As Leaseholders we have a legal right to purchase the Freehold or extend our leases - the Freeholder cannot refuse.